Florist and Flower Shop Health and Safety Templates, Documents, and Guidance.

 The easiest way to create a florist shop risk assessment is to use a pre-filled, editable template designed specifically for your industry.

-Start by identifying who could be harmed — staff, customers, delivery drivers, etc — and the hazards they face, such as handling heavy water buckets, using scissors and clippers, or working around wet floors.
+To create a risk assessment from scratch, start by identifying who could be harmed — such as staff, customers, delivery drivers, or contractors — and the hazards they face, such as sharp tools like scissors and clippers, thorny stems, wet floors, manual handling heavy stock and water, exposure to chemicals, and more.
 Then record the measures in place to control those risks, such as training, PPE, and safe working procedures.

 You can save time and ensure nothing important is missed by starting with our Florist Risk Assessment Template, which is pre-filled with common florist shop hazards and practical control measures ready to edit for your business.